denislamov/denislamov.github.io/_posts/2016-03-20-markdown-syntax.md

 ---
 layout: post
-title:  "Markdown Syntax"
+title:  "Pilgrims | GDNotes"
-date:   2016-03-15
+date:   2019-12-24
 excerpt: "Just about everything you'll need to style in the theme: headings, paragraphs, blockquotes, tables, code blocks, and more."
 tag:
-- markdown
-- syntax
-- sample
-- test
+- gdnotes
-- jekyll
+- pilgrims
 comments: true
 ---

-## HTML Elements
+## Об игре

 Below is just about everything you'll need to style in the theme.
 Check the source code to see the many embedded elements within paragraphs.